 Toxic fumes.
-Ice caves formed through geothermal processes must not be entered.
+Ice caves formed through, or nearby, geothermal processes must not be entered.
+Care must be taken to monitor air quality in confined, poorly ventilated spaces10.

 Ratio.
-The guide to customer ratio MUST be at most 10 customers to each guide for ice caves where the inside of the cave provides a simple and straightforward environment, or 6:1 in more complicated scenarios.7
+The guide to customer ratio MUST be at most 10 customers to each guide for ice caves where the inside of the cave provides a simple and straightforward environment, or 6:1 in more complicated scenarios.11